Milk River Ridge Reservoir Water Quality Stewardship Initiative

 Habitat Restoration and Planting of Shrubs

-The Milk River Ridge Reservoir Water Quality Stewardship Initiative partners, have planted many shrubs around the reservoir which have improved habitat condition and encouraged the population growth of native species.
-Funding from conservation partners has been instrumental in establishing permanent cover on disturbed soils and on bare ground along the provincial land corridor.
+The Milk River Ridge Reservoir Water Quality Stewardship Initiative partners have planted shrubs around the reservoir which have improved wildlife habitat and encouraged the population growth of native species.
+Funding from conservation partners has been instrumental in establishing permanent cover on disturbed soils and on the bare ground along the provincial land corridor.

-Land Stewardship Centre, Watershed Stewardship Grant Program (WSG) enables valuable sponsorship opportunities for local community tree and shrub plantings along riparian areas.
-The County of Warner greatly appreciates the funding afforded from the WSG grant, it allows the program to continue.
+The Land Stewardship Centre, Watershed Stewardship Grant Program (WSG) enables valuable sponsorship opportunities for local community tree and shrub plantings along with riparian areas.
+The County of Warner greatly appreciates the funding afforded by the WSG grant, as it allows the program to continue.

 Students and volunteers, who come from our local community, help plant trees and shrubs on the banks and along the edge of the Milk River Ridge Reservoir.
-These plantings better anchor riparian areas and shore lands with desired vegetation communities provide the students and volunteers with a positive experience and let them know they are having an impact on the land and water quality.
-We provide lunch, so they can experience the team work of coming together for the greater good of the community, and have ownership over the projects for years to come.
-Installing signs at the location of plantings let people know about the projects and the benefits of them.
+These plantings better anchor riparian areas and shorelands with desired vegetation communities provide the students and volunteers with a positive experience and letting them know they are having an impact on the land and water quality.
+We provide lunch, so they can experience the teamwork of coming together for the greater good of the community, and have ownership over the projects for years to come.
+Installing signs at the location of plantings let people know about the projects and their benefits.

 Thank you, Land Stewardship Centre!

 The generous program funding provided by the Watershed Stewardship Grant is described in the following section;

 2018 WSG support